DAVID J. WILLIS ATTORNEY

 The S.A.F.E.
 Act Licensing Requirement

 The federal S.A.F.E.
-Act and its Texas equivalent "T-S.A.F.E." place a licensing requirement on certain types of owner financing provided by professional investors.
-Since traditional owner finance transactions, wraps, and land trusts are all a form of owner finance, the Act applies; however, the seller is required to be licensed only if the property is not the seller´s homestead and/or the sale is not to a family member.
+Act and its Texas equivalent "T-S.A.F.E." impose a licensing requirement on certain types of owner financing provided by professional investors.
+Since traditional owner finance transactions, wraps, and land trusts are all forms of owner finance, the S.A.F.E.
+Act applies; however, the seller is required to be licensed only if the property is not the seller's homestead and/or the sale is not to a family member.
 If the subject property is an investment rental house being sold to a non-family member, then the seller is required to have a residential mortgage loan origination (RMLO) license from the Texas Department of Savings and Mortgage Lending.

 Note that the S.A.F.E.
 Act licensing rule applies only to residential owner financing.
-See our companion web article The S.A.F.E.
+See our article on The S.A.F.E.
 Act in Texas.

 The Dodd-Frank Law (Title XIV – Mortgage Reform and Anti-Predatory Lending Act)

 The intent of Dodd-Frank is essentially to put an end to the practice of making of loans to people who cannot afford to pay them back.
-See our article The Dodd-Frank Law in Texas for more details.
+Read our article on The Dodd-Frank Law in Texas for more details.

 Texas Property Code Sec.
 5.061: Statutory Requirements for Executory Contracts

-Texas Property Code Sec.
-5.061 et seq. applies to “executory contracts," which can be defined as transactions that are incomplete or unfinished in some material respect, usually the delivery of a deed (legal title to the property).
-The Property Code was extensively amended in 2005 to remedy what were perceived as abuses by sellers in using contracts for deed – e.g., collecting a large down payment and then, if the buyer fell behind, using the eviction process to repossess the property as if the buyer were no more than an ordinary tenant.
+Texas Prop.
+Code Sec.
+5.061 et seq. applies to “executory contracts” which are transactions that are incomplete or unfinished in some material respect, usually the delivery of a warranty deed.
+The Property Code was extensively amended to remedy what were perceived as abuses by sellers in collecting a large down payments and then, if the buyer fell behind, using the eviction process as if the buyer were no more than an ordinary tenant.
 This approach unfairly confiscated any equity that had been deposited and accumulated by the buyer in the property.

 5.069(a) (1) requires that the seller provide the purchaser with a survey which is no older than a year, or a current plat.